herrjulz/resc/README.md

 ## `resc` scripts

-`resc` scripts requires one or more top level directories inside a GitHub repository that contain a `run.sh` script, a `.resc` file and a `README.md` file.
+`resc` scripts require one or more top level directories inside a GitHub repository that contain a `run.sh` script, a `.resc`, and a `README.md` file.
 In case of the `hello-world` script the directory looks like this:

 ```
 .remote-scripts